 Below, we list some insurance providers you could try.
 The cover a company offers depends on your individual circumstances, so we’re unable to recommend specific companies.

 Insurance providers include:

 - General insurers and brokers – some general insurance companies and brokers might offer you cover.
-This is more likely if you’ve been in remission (no evidence of lymphoma on tests and scans) for a number of years.
+This is more likely if you’ve been in remission (disappearance or significant shrinkage of lymphoma) for a number of years.

 - Specialist travel brokers – provide cover for people who have medical conditions.